vatsalgupta67/Process-Hollowing/README.md

 ***7. As we know EDR's and AV signatures keep updating, so we created an obfuscated release to assist you !!!***

-## **Keep few things in mind when using obfuscated release -**
+## ⚠️**Keep few things in mind when using obfuscated release -**

  * Never Directly Download Executable via Github on the target system, I found some bytes were missing - Technical Issue  + WindowsSmartScreen even mark genuine executables malicious too while downloading .EXE from Github. ( That's why Non-Malicious like WinPEAs , which is for PrivEsc too faces some windowsSmartScreen blockings )

 * Best way is to Download from Github to your Kali Linux or any Attacker Machine first and then transfer it to Target System via C2 Channels or any you like. ( Invoke-WebRequest too )